Modern luxury in Las Vegas

 Done by American architect and designer David Rockwell, The Cosmopolitan has a distinct urban feel and artistic bent.
 Rockwell’s visual wonders lurk everywhere, including mosaic swirls that guide you to the casino and the stunning sandstone walls that reach sky-high in the spa.
 Visit The Chandelier, a bar that is draped with 21 miles of strung crystal beads to dazzling effect.

-The Las Vegas hotel offers 2,995 modern residential-style living spaces rooms, including 177 Terrace Suites and 247 Wrap-Around Terrace Suites, where you can order a bottle of vino and watch the pink-purple Nevada sunset.
+The Las Vegas hotel offers 3,005 modern residential-style living spaces rooms, including 174 Terrace Suites and 242 Wrap-Around Terrace Suites, and 28 highly exclusive Boulevard Penthouses where you can enjoy a bottle of vino and view the pink-purple Nevada sunset.
 You also can request a full kitchen outfitted with a Sub-Zero refrigerator or wine chiller, microwave and stove along with a separate bedroom and living room.

-The City Room, at 460 square feet, includes two queen-size beds done in deep navy and white, and a large, luxurious bathroom with marble floors.
+The City Room, at 460 square feet, includes two queen-size beds and a large, luxurious bathroom with marble floors.
 The Terrace One Bedroom gives you a sweeping private terrace and decadent bathroom featuring marble tiles and a Japanese soaking tub.
-A two-bedroom city suite, perfect for a bigger party, has Strip views and bubbler tubs for soaking.
+A two-bedroom City Suite, perfect for a bigger party, has Strip views and bubbler tubs for soaking.
 (It also offers a king-size bed in the master and two queens in the second room to fit the needs of families or bridal parties).
 For those who like a view, ask for accommodations facing the Fountains of the Bellagio or the tranquil Bamboo Pool.
-All rooms allow pets.
+All rooms allow dogs 30 pounds and under.

-If you are in Vegas to gamble, you’ll want to make a beeline for The Cosmopolitan’s loud, bustling, 100,000-square-foot casino floor, which is packed almost 24-7.
+If you are in Vegas to gamble, you’ll want to make a beeline for The Cosmopolitan’s loud, bustling, state of the art casino floor, which is packed almost 24-7.
 Choose from table games, slots and high-limit stake rooms.

 The Cosmopolitan also provides a large, modern 24-hour fitness center complete with air-conditioned treadmills and Pilates equipment.
 There is also an extensive fitness shop in case you forgot your gym gear, plus an array of upscale products next door at Sahra Spa & Hammam.